INFORMATION WE COLLECT

 We do not share your personal information with third parties without your consent other than:

 - Third Party Service Providers.
-With third parties who work on our behalf, provided that such third parties subscribe to the Principles or provide at least the same level of privacy protection as required by the Principles;
+With third parties who work on our behalf, provided that such third parties subscribe to the Principles or provide at least the same level of privacy protection as required by the Principles.
+These companies are authorized to use your personal information only as necessary to provide these services to you.
+These services may include providing cloud computing infrastructure, website crash reporting, and providing customer support or account administration;

 - Lawful Requests.
 To comply with laws or to respond to lawful requests and legal process (provided that Mixpanel will endeavor to notify you if Mixpanel has received a lawful request for your information);